-Heat pumps and gas furnace systems give homeowners the ability to enjoy indoor temperatures all year long.
+Heat pumps and gas furnace combo systems give homeowners the ability to enjoy indoor temperatures all year long.
 This is possible through specific advantages of installing and maintaining a dual system.
 Dual heating systems utilize a thermostat trigger to change from one fuel source to another.

 Previous generations of HVAC systems were designed to work exclusively with electricity or gas; however, it’s now possible to compare these older systems against the potential benefits of the dual system, which is newer.

-Selecting a Dual Fuel Heat Pump System should account for all the variables.
+Selecting a Heat Pump and Furnace Combo System should account for all the variables.
 It’s important to understand that the heating and cooling system you have installed must be maintained properly in order to function as intended.
 The ability of the thermostat to trigger the change from electricity to gas is a huge factor in how long it takes to reach the set temperature on the gauge.
 A well-maintained system is more responsive; therefore, it requires less fuel to reach the setting on the thermostat.

 Modern Dual Heating System

 Ductless heat pumps are designed to move warm air throughout the home by transferring air that is already warm.
 This doesn’t require any combustible fuel, and this makes it an efficient method for warming the home.
 The typical heat pump is at least three times more efficient than similar heating options that require combustible fuels, for example.
 If your home has a heat pump, it’s probably a split-system.
 This means that one coil is inside of the home, and the other coil is on the outside.
 This allows ductwork to route the air through the heating system.

 Heating systems can be upgraded to allow the Heat Pump and Furnace Combo option.
 The modern dual-system designs make it possible for the heat pump to work with a gas furnace.